Opioid Programs and Information

 Other Programs Across the State

 The NC AHEC program has created a statewide opioid resource page, which will feature both in-person and online programs from the nine AHECs across the state and other state-level resources.
-Below is a brief sampling of online programs from other AHECs that may be of interest to providers in the Eastern AHEC area.

 In addition to continuing education programs, Eastern AHEC also maintains a frequently updated resource page through our partnership with Laupus Health Sciences Library at East Carolina University.